 If your goal is to rustproof your product, then paint might be a simple and affordable way to go with.
 For years, people have used wet paint to coat products that don’t need heating.
 They also come in a wide range of colors, which allows room for customization more than powder coating.

-Even though wet painting might easier and more affordable, wet paint is less effective and lacks durability compared to powder coating.
+Even though wet painting might be easier and more affordable, wet paint is less effective and lacks durability compared to powder coating.
 This means that it can become more expensive since it will require more maintenance and refinishing from time to time.
 Smaller products that aren’t in high traffic areas or exposed to the environment as often can easily be coated in paint.
-However, for any big projects, you’ll need to think twice about how important it is to preserve your metal piece.
+However, for any big project, you’ll need to think twice about how important it is to preserve your metal piece.